pourmalek/covir2/Variable name structure.md

 * S04 = Surged Additional 50% Reduction [Best, Surged]
 * S05 = Surged Maintain Status Quo [Reference, Surged]
 * S06 = Surged Relax Interventions 50% [Worst, Surged]

 <br/><br/>

 * **A04 LANL**
 * S00 = [Single scenario]

 <br/><br/>

 * **A05 SRIV**
 * S00 = [current]

 <br/><br/>
-* **SOLT Soltani**
-* S01 = Reopening scenario 1 = [Percentage of population "free from quarantine" upon reopening at lowest point between second and third peaks (about 2020-09-01) is 35% and at lowest point between third and fourth peaks (about 2021-03-01) is 20%].
-* S02 = Reopening scenario 2 = [Percentage of population "free from quarantine" upon reopening at lowest point between second and third peaks (about 2020-09-01) is 32% and at lowest point between third and fourth peaks (about 2021-03-01) is 22%].
-<br/><br/>
-* **GHAN Ghanbari**
-* Ghanbari has two subtypes of Daily Cases, “Density of the infected population with a strong immunity system”, and “Density of the infected population with a weak immunity system or with a historical medical illness as diabetic, blood pressure, heart issue, and others.” [*verbatim*] Each subtype is presented with 18 different values (aka model subtypes) based on different values of three parameters in their model.
-The median scenario, first subtype was selected for digitalization.
-It is the model subtype number 9 out of 18 subtypes [named S09 here], with the following details.
-Model subtype parameter: γ1 = 0.09, where γ1 is recovery rate in population subtype 1.
-Time point: Second peak.
-Estimate type: Mean.
-Peak value mentioned: 897,264.
-Peak date Solar: 1399-11-30.
-Peak date Gregorian: 2021-02-18.
-Source: Fig 4a, green curve.

-* **A17 UCLA**
-* S00 = [Single scenario]

-<br/><br/>

 **Details about IHME scenarios:**